Norman conquest of southern Italy: Mercenary service, 1022–1046

 In 1024, Norman mercenaries under Ranulf Drengot were in the service of Guaimar III when he and Pandulf IV besieged Pandulf V in Capua.
 In 1026, after an 18-month siege, Capua surrendered and Pandulf IV was reinstated as prince.
 During the next few years Ranulf would attach himself to Pandulf, but in 1029 he joined Sergius IV of Naples (whom Pandulf expelled from Naples in 1027, probably with Ranulf's assistance).

 In 1029, Ranulf and Sergius recaptured Naples.
 In early 1030 Sergius gave Ranulf the County of Aversa as a fief; that seigniory was long considered to be the first Norman lordship in southern Italy, although this primacy is currently attributed to the county of Ariano which was officially recognized by the Emperor Henry II since 1022.
+In historical terms, the later kingdom continued to rely heavily on such mainland county structures rather than simply superseding them with a uniform administrative order.
 Sergius also gave his sister, the widow of the duke of Gaeta, in marriage to Ranulf.
 In 1034, however, Sergius' sister died and Ranulf returned to Pandulf.
 According to Amatus:

 For the Normans never desired any of the Lombards to win a decisive victory, in case this should be to their disadvantage.
 But now supporting the one and then aiding the other, they prevented anyone being completely ruined.

 Norman reinforcements and local miscreants, who found a welcome in Ranulf's camp with no questions asked, swelled Ranulf's numbers.
 There, Amatus observed that the Norman language and customs welded a disparate group into the semblance of a nation.
 In 1035, the same year William the Conqueror would become Duke of Normandy, Tancred of Hauteville's three eldest sons (William "Iron Arm", Drogo and Humphrey) arrived in Aversa from Normandy.

 In 1037, or the summer of 1038 (sources differ), Norman influence was further solidified when Emperor Conrad II deposed Pandulf and invested Ranulf as Count of Aversa.
 In 1038 Ranulf invaded Capua, expanding his polity into one of the largest in southern Italy.

 In 1038 Byzantine Emperor Michael IV launched a military campaign into Muslim Sicily, with General George Maniaches leading the Christian army against the Saracens.
 The future king of Norway, Harald Hardrada, commanded the Varangian Guard in the expedition and Michael called on Guaimar IV of Salerno and other Lombard lords to provide additional troops for the campaign.
 Guiamar sent 300 Norman knights from Aversa, including the three Hauteville brothers (who would achieve renown for their prowess in battle).
 William of Hauteville became known as William Bras-de-Fer ("William Iron Arm") for single-handedly killing the emir of Syracuse during that city's siege.
 The Norman contingent would leave before the campaign's end due to the inadequate distribution of Saracen loot.